 Within this reduced area, you will find La Huaca Prieta, La Huaca Rajada, and la Huaca de Cao.
-In many instances, they have discovered that new leaders built new temples on top of earlier ones, always respecting their forefathers buried beneath with all their sacrificed servants, gold, and artefacts that they were to take to the heavens after death.
+In many instances, they have discovered that new leaders built new temples on top of earlier ones, always respecting their forefathers buried beneath with all their sacrificed servants, gold, and artifacts that they were to take to the heavens after death.

 Archaeologists have been excavating constantly for the last 17 years and the area is now open to you, the tourist.
 To date, 25,000 tourists visit the site per year, compared to 120,000 that visit the mud city of Chan Chan and the temples of the Sun and Moon outside Trujillo.
 A museum was inaugurated in 2009 displaying the well conserved remains of Our Lady of Cao, the first woman ruler who was considered like a queen and witch at the same time.
 It is a must for the visitors to Trujillo and Chiclayo.
-The Cao temple has some outstanding adobe friezes on the walls of Moche warriors boasting their manlihood, as well as their trophy heads won in battle.
+The Cao temple has some outstanding adobe friezes on the walls of Moche warriors boasting their manhood, as well as their trophy heads won in battle.